Second Opinions About Chronic Pain Treatment

 A common fear among patients considering seeking a second opinion is that they will offend their doctor.
 Let us reassure you that should not be the case.
 Second opinions are common in the medical community.
 In fact, a good doctor will want you to gather all of the information that you can in order to make an informed choice for your medical care.

 At Integrated Pain Solutions, we are very supportive of other health care providers.
-Dr. Curt Draeger has consulted with world-class orthopedic surgeons who treat the same Olympic and professional athletes that he treats.
+We have consulted with world-class orthopedic surgeons who treat the same Olympic and professional athletes we treat.
 We have also worked with other chiropractors, physical therapists, acupuncturists, and other health care providers to ensure that our patients get the best, most complete care.

 Complimentary Second Opinions at Integrated Pain Solutions

 A second opinion from Integrated Pain Solutions includes a no-charge consultation with one of our physicians and review of your current X-rays, MRI, or CT scans and medical records.
 The second opinion appointment does not include a physical exam and/or new diagnostic testing (such as x-rays).

 If we think that you could benefit from our non-invasive, non-surgical treatment options, such as High Intensity Laser Therapy, we’ll tell you.
 And if we can’t help you, we will tell you that too.

 You need to feel confident you’re making the best choice for your care.
 We encourage you to seek the input of more than one expert, ask a lot of questions, and explore a variety of treatment options to find the one that’s best for you.